TheBIMsider/wordle-clone-js/README.md

 [Wordle Clone 5](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_5) the "Wordle" is 5 letters, and you have 6 guesses to get it.

 [Wordle Clone 7](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_7) the "Wordle" is 7 letters, and you have 8 guesses to get it.

+All versions choose a random "wordle" from a list of 350 possible wordles for that version of the clone.
+You can play as many time as you like, but as a truly random selection of the wordle you could get the same works back to back, or close together.